pisinger/pisinger.github.io/_posts/2025-05-21-detection-of-malicious-outbound-connections-with-dns-mapping.md

 ## Introduction

 In this post, I’ll walk through a Kusto query I developed to improve visibility into general outbound network activity using `VNet Flow Logs`.
-The goal is to correlate outbound connections with DNS resolution, traffic volume (bytes in/out), to malicious remote ips — all in one place.
+The goal is to correlate outbound connections with DNS resolution and traffic volume (bytes in/out) to malicious remote ips — all in one place.

 > The query does also cover VNet integration scenarios when using serverless resources like Azure App Services or Container Instances.
 {: .prompt-info}